JavierBaltar/google-cloud-run-getting-started/README.md

 Docker Hub
 Dockerhub is a public Docker images repository: https://hub.docker.com You can create your own registry and start sharing Docker images.

-In this screenshot, I have created a new repository called "docker-demo".

 Before start using docker, you have to login entering your credentials.